How Goldman Sachs, Google, and Adobe Retain The Best Employees

 Start by giving your team the ability to decorate their work area however they want.
 If you're worried about what clients think, give them limits, but don't push back too hard.
 The goal is to let employees express themselves in ways that improve their work.

 Companies make products like softwalls that can be arranged however your employees want, giving the office and everyone's workspace a unique vibe.
 Offer other materials to help them design the setup they want.
 Their input will give them pride in the space they've created, increasing retention and happiness.

 Employees who are well rested are more efficient.
 They're also happier, more energetic, and drastically more creative.
 The problem comes from the fact that many people don't sleep well at night and when you add all the busy tasks to the already strenuous schedule they work, employees don't have a lot of time for shut eye.

 The National Sleep Foundation -- yes, it's a thing -- recommends taking naps whenever necessary.
 In fact, NASA found that military pilots and astronauts performed 34% better and were 100% more alert after only a 40 minute nap.
 Considering that a lack of sleep costs American companies around $63 billion a year, it's easy to justify a short nap that boosts productivity.

 Google uses nap pods.
 Ben and Jerry's has nap offices.
 Zappos hosts nap rooms.
 Whatever you want to call yours, setting employees up to get some well-deserved rest can pay dividends in company morale and efficiency.

-7. Employee Development
+7. Employee Development is Important for Retention

 As the owner, CEO, or whatever you want to call yourself, you've got a lot on your plate and many times, developing your employees takes the backseat to the job at hand.
 If you want to see dramatic growth in your retention, help your staff improve their skills.